 ABS 2017b.
 Census of Population and Housing, 1971 to 2016, customised report.
 Canberra: ABS.

 ABS 2017c.
 Census of Population and Housing: Community Profile, DataPack and TableBuilder Templates, Australia, 2016.
-ABS cat. no. 2079.0.
+Released 31 May 2017.
 Findings based on TableBuilder analysis.
 Canberra: ABS.